vaguity/static/README.md

 ### Usage

+`gulp rebuild` will download all Bower packages and prep their core files for usage
-`gulp rebuild` will rebuild all dependencies again `gulp build` runs (nearly) all tasks
+`gulp build` runs (nearly) all tasks
-`gulp watch` watches for JS and SCSS file changes `gulp` will build and then watch
+`gulp watch` watches for JS and SCSS file changes
+`gulp` will build and then watch

 Edit JS or SCSS files in `/src` while watching and they will build to `/dist/assets`.